Mindfulness-Based Stress Reduction

 By training your mind to focus only on the present, you learn not to get lost in regrets from the past or worries about the future.
 Letting go of such thoughts may help you worry less and accept things as they are.
 Mindfulness teaches you to be in control of your mind so that your mind doesn't control you.

-To help you focus your mind on the present, a class in MBSR usually teaches you to:
+MBSR helps you focus your mind on the present.
+A class in MBSR usually teaches you to:

 - Focus on thoughts and distractions that run through your mind, but don't judge them.
 For example, you might notice that a thought about work comes to your mind.
 Rather than worry about your thought, simply note the thought ("work") and feeling ("worry") without dwelling on them.
 Then turn your attention back to the present moment.
-It is common for the mind to wander when a person begins to practice mindfulness.
-If that happens to you, it's okay.
 Keep trying.
-This is why mindfulness is called a practice—it takes practice to not judge your feelings and thoughts.
-It takes practice to stay in the present moment.

 - Practice yoga breathing exercises, stretches, and poses to strengthen and relax muscles.

-- If you can do this at work, try to stop for a few moments each hour.
+You can do this at work, at home, or anywhere.
 Note how your body feels.
-Let yourself regroup and let your mind settle before you return to what you were doing.
+Let your mind settle before you return to what you were doing.

 Studies show that MBSR can reduce stress and help people relax.
 Studies of people who have type 2 diabetes, rheumatoid arthritis, heart disease, chronic pain, and other problems show that MBSR helped some people cope better with symptoms and improved their quality of life.